Blog Home Goods

 Grey 3-panel woven privacy screen separating a contemporary living room sofa from a white kitchen area.

-The kitchen-living room combination is increasingly common in modern homes, but it brings specific challenges cooking smells, steam, and appliance noise that can undermine the calm of the living area.
-A room divider between the two addresses these issues without sacrificing the open-plan layout on social occasions.
+The kitchen-living room combination is increasingly common in modern homes, but it brings specific challenges cooking smells, steam, and appliance noise that can disrupt the calm of the living area.
+A room divider between the two solves these issues without sacrificing the open-plan layout during social gatherings.

 Benefits:

-• Reduces cooking smells and steam drifting into the living area
+• Reduces cooking smells and steam from drifting into the living area

 • Provides a visual break between a functional workspace and a relaxed social space